Your love life and your job search aren’t so different after all.

 In a world of dating, ghosting is about disappearing without giving the other person the benefit of a clear “yes” or “no” answer.
 On the receiving end, it can be exceptionally frustrating — especially if you find yourself consumed with waiting by the phone or obsessing over what you might have said or done to deserve the silent treatment.

 Professional ghosting is just as frustrating.
 After all, a clear “no” is often better than weeks of uncertainty.
 My best advice is not to let it consume your days.
-Keep on keeping on with the job search process.
+Keep on moving forward with the job search.
 It’s a good idea to reach out to your contact after the company’s stated decision-making deadline has passed, but if you find yourself refreshing your inbox every 10 minutes it’s probably time to focus on other opportunities.

 8. You’re not sure how to answer “What are you looking for?”